 - Grade 1: a small number of muscle fibers are damaged, able to do the movement, but painful at the end of the range.
 Painful to stretch.

-- Grade 2: a larger number of fibers are torn and more pain during the whole movement, unable to move to end of range.
-Unable to stretch due to pain.
+- Grade 2: a larger number of fibers are torn and there is more pain during the whole movement.
+Unable to move to end of range and unable to stretch due to pain.

 - Grade 3: a complete rupture of one or more of the hip muscles.
 Severe loss of movement, too painful to move.

 Diagnosis of a Hip Muscle strain

 Our physiotherapists are experts at detecting a muscle tear because we spend 11 hours a day working on soft tissue.
 Forgive us when we say “we just have the feeling for it”.
 We will test the range of movement of your hip, asking you to flex, extend, abduct, adduct and rotate your hip in various positions, with and without weight.

 We will test all the hip and surrounding muscles’ strength individually.
 This also gives us an indication of the muscle length.
 If we suspect a hip muscle tear, the best way to confirm the diagnosis is to see it, measure the width, depth and length of the tear by using a Sonar or Ultrasound (Diagnostic Sonar).

 Sonar (Diagnostic Ultrasound)